LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 The Faas callback was invoked without a response body object.
 #### Solutions
-Provide a response body in the callback.
+Provide a response body in the callback, see [Custom Integration Documentation](liveperson-functions-deployment.html#testing-your-function)

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.failed-hook